All values for turbidity are in NTU.

 M | Current detector is offline (upstream/downstream is not applicable, dredge contribution is largest of all sensors) |

-The U.S. Geological Survey (USGS) also conducts turbidity monitoring in the Indiana Harbor and Canal (IHC) at USGS gauge 04092750 (map).
+The U.S. Geological Survey (USGS) also conducted turbidity monitoring in the Indiana Harbor and Canal (IHC) at USGS gauge 04092750 (map).

-Turbidity data is available for daily maximum, daily minimum, and daily mean FNU statistics from March 2011 to the present.
-Recent USGS monitoring data is considered provisional until the data quality can be verified.
+Turbidity data is available for daily maximum, daily minimum, and daily mean FNU statistics from March 2011 to October 2024.

-In addition to turbidity data, USGS monitors other water quality parameters at the Indiana Harbor Canal gauge, including chemical parameters and streamflow statistics.
-These archived data and annual reports are available on the USGS web site.
+USGS monitors other water quality parameters at the Indiana Harbor Canal gauge, including streamflow statistics.
+Archived data and annual reports are available on the USGS web site.